microsoft/AppliedRoboticsResearchLibrary/README.md

 #### **[KinectReader: ](https://github.com/microsoft/LabanotationSuite/tree/master/GestureAuthoringTools/KinectReader) Human Gesture Capture Tool**

 A compiled Windows application that connects to a Kinect sensor device and provides a user interface for capturing and storing gestures performed by human subjects.
-It's primary output data is human stick-figure joint positions in a .csv format, but can also capture corresponding RGB video and audio at the same time.
+It's primary output data is human stick-figure joint positions in a CSV format, but can also capture corresponding RGB video and audio at the same time.

 #### **[KinectCaptureEditor: ](https://github.com/microsoft/LabanotationSuite/tree/master/GestureAuthoringTools/KinectCaptureEditor) Human Gesture Trimming Tool**
 A compiled Windows application that loads human joint position .csv files produced by the KinectReader or other tools, as well as optional corresponding video and audio files.
 It provides a timeline-based method to trim audio and video joint movement sequences into representative human gestures.